Mahindra Racing: As a team (2011–2014)

-Following the conclusion of the 2015 season, Mahindra no longer ran their own team and concentrated instead on development of the Mahindra MGP3O racing motorcycle.
-They switched from competing as a team, and focused on supplying bikes to customer teams.
-They also opened a new development centre in Besozzo, Italy.
+Following the conclusion of the 2014 season, Mahindra no longer ran their own team and concentrated instead on development of the Mahindra MGP3O racing motorcycle.
+They switched from competing as a team, and focused on supplying bikes to customer teams, including the Mapfre Aspar Team, which served as Mahindra's factory team for the 2015, 2016 and 2017 seasons.
+Mahindra Racing also moved their base to Italy, where they opened a new engineering and development centre in Besozzo.